Nia-Emani/pantry-meal-picker/README.md

 ## Project Description

-Pantry Meals will be an app that will allow users to get meal ideas based on ingredients they search.
+Pantry Meals is an app that allows users to get meal ideas based on ingredients they search.

 ## API and Data Sample